 Our rubber tracks (excluding the ASV rubber track range ) are manufactured using a precision fitted steel core bar and continuously wound, high tensile steel cable.
 ASV rubber tracks are manufactured using a non-steel, kevlar belt core for greater durability and reduced stretching.

 Do your rubber tracks & pads come with a warranty?

-Yes they do.
-All of our rubber tracks & pads are sold with a 12 month Full Replacement Warranty.
-In addition, our range of Excavator Rubber Tracks are sold with the industry first, 24 month Full Replacement Warranty, for added piece of mind.
+Yes, they do.
+All of our rubber tracks & pads are sold with a 12-month Full Replacement Warranty.
+In addition, our range of Excavator Rubber Tracks is sold with the industry first, 24-month Full Replacement Warranty, for added peace of mind.